-STANDARD EFFECTIVE DATE BRIEF OUTLINE This standard removes the uncertainty by including revalued property, plant and equipment and revalued intangible assets in the scope of the impairment standards.
-Expected impact on Tasman District Council: Not expected to have a material impact since Council takes into account potential implications of impairments for all assets, including revalued assets, annually.
-PBE IFRS 9 Financial Instruments Mandatory for annual periods beginning on or PBE IPSAS 9 introduces changes introduced by NZ IFRS in the for-profit sector.
-The standard replaces most of the requirements of PBE IPSAS 29.
-Classification and measurement of financial assets after 1 January 2021.
-These requirements improve and simplify the approach for classification and measurement of financial assets compared with the requirements of PBE IPSAS 29.
-The Standard introduces a number of changes to the accounting for financial assets, the most significant of which includes: two categories for financial assets being amortised cost or fair value; removal of the requirement to separate embedded derivatives in financial assets; strict requirements to determine which financial assets can be classified as amortised cost or fair value.
-Financial assets can only be classified as amortised cost if (a) the contractual cash flows from the instrument represent principal and interest and (b) the entity's purpose for holding the instrument is to collect the contractual cash flows; an option for investments in equity instruments which are not held for trading to recognise fair value changes through other comprehensive income with no impairment testing and no recycling through profit or loss on derecognition; reclassifications between amortised cost and fair value no longer permitted unless the entity's business model for holding the asset changes; and changes to the accounting and additional disclosures for equity instruments classified as fair value through other comprehensive income.
-Expected impact on Tasman District Council : Council has not yet assessed the implications.
+STANDARD EFFECTIVE DATE BRIEF OUTLINE PBE IFRS 9 Financial Instruments Mandatory for annual periods beginning on or after 1 January 2021. annual periods beginning on or after 1 January an option for investments in equity instruments which are not held for trading to recognise fair value changes through other comprehensive income with no impairment testing and no recycling through profit or loss on derecognition; reclassifications between amortised cost and fair value no longer permitted unless the entity's business model for holding the asset changes; and changes to the accounting and additional disclosures for equity instruments classified as fair value through other comprehensive income.
+Expected impact on Tasman District Council: Council has not yet assessed the implications.
 Classification and measurement of financial liabilities For financial liabilities designated as fair value through profit or loss using the fair value option, the amount of change in fair value is accounted for as follows: The change attributable to changes in credit risk are presented in other comprehensive income (OCI) The remaining change is presented in profit or loss If this approach creates or enlarges an accounting mismatch in the profit or loss, the effect of the changes in credit risk are also presented in profit or loss.
 Impairment The impairments requirements are based on expected credit loss (ECL) model that replaces the IAS 39 incurred cost model.
 This model applies to debt instruments accounted for at amortised cost or at fair value through other comprehensive income.
-Entities are generally required to recognise either 12 months or lifetime ECL, depending on whether there has been significant increase in credit risk since
+Entities are generally required to recognise either 12 months or lifetime ECL, depending on whether there has been significant increase in credit risk since initial recognition.

-STANDARD EFFECTIVE DATE BRIEF OUTLINE initial recognition.
 For some trade receivables, the simplified approach may be applied whereby the lifetime expected credit losses are always recognised.
-Expected impact on Tasman District Council : Council has not yet assessed the implications.
-PBE FRS 48 Service Performance Mandatory for annual periods beginning on or There has been no PBE Standard dealing solely with service performance reporting.
+Expected impact on Tasman District Council: Council has not yet assessed the implications.
+PBE FRS 48 Service Performance Reporting Mandatory for annual periods beginning on or after 1 January 2021.
+There has been no PBE Standard dealing solely with service performance reporting.
 This Standard establishes new requirements for public benefit entities (PBEs) to select and present service performance information.
-Reporting after 1 January 2021.
-Expected impact on Tasman District Council : Council has not yet assessed the implications.
+Expected impact on Tasman District Council: Council has not yet assessed the implications.
+Service Performance annual periods beginning on or after 1 January reporting.
+This Standard establishes new requirements for public be entities (PBEs) to select and present service performance informatio Expected impact on Tasman District Council: Council has not yet as